 What to Do in a Bank Robbery

-Bank robbery is too common in the US.
+Unfortunately, bank robbery happens much too often in the US.
 If you’re ever in the bank when there is a bank robbery, you need to know how to handle yourself.
-A few simple tips will help you survive the incident and perhaps catch the robber.
+Here are a few simple tips that will help you both survive or perhaps catch the robber.
+Although the latter is not highly recommended.

 Bank Robbery Statistics

-It is important to understand how bank robberies occur in the US.
-If you want details on the methods and frequency, you can find a wealth of information in the FBI’s reports on bank robberies.
-In particular, they show that a bank is robbed approximately every hour (as of the latest data).
-This is often enough to keep yourself alert.
+It is important to understand how bank robberies occur in the U.S. If you want details on the methods and frequency, you can find a wealth of information in the FBI’s reports on bank robberies.
+In particular, they show that a bank robbery occurs approximately eight times a day (as of 2018).

-Next, keep in mind that the majority of bank robbery attempts are “note-passings”.
-This is a case where the bank robber simply brings a note informing the teller that a robbery is in progress and that the teller should hand over all the money – no screaming or waving guns around like in the movies.
-Why is this important?
-Because you may not even know that a robbery is in progress.
+Next, keep in mind that the majority of bank robbery attempts are “note-passings.”
+This is a case where the bank robber simply brings a note informing the teller that a robbery is in progress and that the teller should hand over all the money—no screaming or waving guns around like in the movies.
+This is important to know because you may not even know that a robbery is in progress.

-You’ll also be pleased to find out that bank robbery is not a lucrative career.
+Being a professional bank robber is not a lucrative career.
 Most robberies result in a relatively small amount of money leaving the institution.
-Banks are much more careful these days about keeping vaults stacked full of money (again, it’s not like what you see in the movies).
+Banks are much more careful these days about not keeping vaults stacked full of money (it’s not like what you see in the movies).
 They know that keeping too much cash around is an unwise idea for a variety of reasons.

 Simple Survival Steps

-- My money is insured, the only thing at risk is my safety (see below)
+- Your money is insured; the only thing at risk is your safety.

-- Let the guy have what he wants; the sooner he gets it the sooner he’ll go away.
-Nothing is more important than personal safety
+- Let the guy have what he wants; the sooner he gets it, the sooner he’ll go away.
+Nothing is more important than your safety.

 - He’s probably done this before, or he’ll do it again—the more often he does it, the better his chances of getting caught.